microbit-foundation/dev-docs/hardware/reference-design.md

 ## Software Bringup

-Unlike a micro:bit, your device won't come pre-flashed!
+Unlike a micro:bit, your device won't come pre-flashed.
 Neither of the MCUs will have any software, so you'll need a debugger, or to ask the people manufacturing your board to flash it for you.